BrowserStackCE/browserstack-example-cypress-cucumber/README.md

   npm run on-prem-default
   ```

-  - To run a specific test scenario, use the following command with the spec file path as an argument:
+  - To run a specific test scenario, use the following command with the feature file path as an argument:

   ```sh
   npm run on-prem "cypress/integration/<FEATURE_FILE_NAME>.feature"